vanatteveldt/issuepositions/annotations/codebook.md

 We have determined issues based on the Comparative Agenda Project (CAP; https://www.comparativeagendas.net) but rephrased in order to provide each issue with a dimension where it is clear what the actor is in favour of or opposing against.
 Underneath we discuss the topics from the CAP and what our labelling will be including the direction the stance can have.
 We also provide examples and when applicable include Dutch examples/issues.

+# Issue dimensions

 ## **Defense**: Strong defense/NATO

+This issue includes all issues related to defense, investments in the army, navy, air force or military equipment.

-Within this issue we oppose the actors in favor of more investment in Defense and the expense standard of 2% for the national gross product for Defense as NATO wants.
-Underneath a straight forward example:
+Positions in favor include more investment in Defense, a stronger of more effective army, and achieving the NATO goal of 2% for the national gross product for Defense.

+Example:

 *VVD in favor of defence expenditures of 2% of GDP*